r5valkyrie/docs/docs/datatables.md

 GetDataTableFloat( var datatable, int datatableRow, int datatableColumn ) GetDataTableVector( var datatable, int datatableRow, int datatableColumn )

+GetDataTableRowGreaterThanOrEqualToFloatValue( var datatable, int column, float value) Finds and returns the first row of the datatable for which the float in the given column is greater than or equal to the given value. -1 if none

+GetDatatableRowLessThanOrEqualToFloatValue( var datatable, int column, float value ) Finds and returns the first row of the datatable for which the float in the given column is less than or equal to the given value. -1 if none

+GetDataTableRowMatchingVectorValue( var datatable, int column, vector value) Finds and returns the first row of the datatable for which the vector in the given column matches the given value

+GetDataTableRowMatchingBoolValue( var datatable, int column, bool value) GetDataTableRowMatchingStringValue( var datatable, int column, string value) GetDataTableRowMatchingIntValue( var datatable, int column, int value) GetDataTableRowMatchingFloatValue( var datatable, int column, float value) GetDataTableRowMatchingAssetValue( var datatable, int column, asset value)

 Iterating through a Datatable:

 var datatable = GetDataTable( asset datatable )